 About Marcia Zwilling

 Moving to Los Angeles, she segued into television to run Steve Martin’s production company, 40 Share Productions, at Universal Studios.
-Several years later, she accepted the position of Vice President of Current Programming at Lorimar Studios, supervising many of their hit series under the helm of Les Moonves.
+Together with Martin, she developed two comedy series which aired on CBS.
+Several years later, Marcia accepted the position of Vice President of Current Programming where she worked closely with writers and producers to offer creative input on scripts, editing, and rough cuts.

-After 20 years in the entertainment industry, Marcia moved to Austin, Texas to pursue a Bachelor’s Degree in English.
+Marcia moved to Austin, Texas to pursue a Bachelor’s Degree in English.
 She bought her first horse, and developed an idea for a niche dating site for horse lovers.
-EquestrianSingles.com was an instant success, featured on the Today Show, CNBC, The Oprah Winfrey Show, and in the "Particular Hot" section of Entrepreneur Magazine.
+EquestrianSingles.com was an instant success, featured on The Today Show, CNBC, The Oprah Winfrey Show, and in the "Particular Hot" section of Entrepreneur Magazine.

 While in Texas, Marcia also served as a political consultant.
 She was Laura Morrison's campaign manager during her successful run for Austin City Council.
 Later, Marcia served as a creative consultant on State Representative Gina Hinojosa and Mayor Lee Leffingwell's successful campaigns.